OctopusDeploy/docs/docs/administration/upgrading/legacy/upgrading-from-octopus-2.6.5-2018.10lts/upgrade-with-a-new-server-instance.md

 If you have multiple Tentacles running on the same server, an update to one will result in an update to **all** of them.
 This is because there is only one copy of the Tentacle binaries, even with multiple instances configured.
 :::

-### 6. Decommission Your Octopus 2.6.5 Server {#Upgradewithanew3.0serverinstance-6.DecommissionyourOctopus2.6server}
+### 6. Decommission your Octopus 2.6.5 Server {#Upgradewithanew3.0serverinstance-6.DecommissionyourOctopus2.6server}

 Once you are confident your Tentacles have all been updated and work correctly, you can decommission your **Octopus 2.6.5** Server.